holochain/docs-pages/src/concepts/4_public_data_on_the_dht.md

 ## Self-owned data isn't enough

 Let's talk about your source chain again.
-It belongs to you, lives in your device, and you can choose to keep it private.
+It belongs to you, it lives in your device, and you can choose to keep it private.

 However, the value of most apps comes from their ability to connect people to one another.
 Email, social media, and team collaboration tools wouldn't be very useful if you kept all your work to yourself.
 Data that lives on your machine is also not very available---as soon as you go offline, nobody else can access it.
 Most users don't want to run their own servers, so there needs to be a way to make public data stick around.